flutter/website/src/docs/cookbook/design/package-fonts.md

 Rather than declaring a font as part of an app, you can declare a font as part of a separate package.
-This is a convenient way to share the same font across several different projects or for coders publishing their packages to the [Pub site][].
+This is a convenient way to share the same font across several different projects, or for coders publishing their packages to the [Pub site][].

 ## Directions